usatiuk/ustk-todolist/README.md

 ## Configuration

-By default development server uses mongodb todolist database at localhost, you can change it with environment variable `DEV_DB_URI`
+By default development server uses mongodb todolist database at localhost, you can change it with environment variable `DB_URI`

 If you are running it in production environment, you should set these environment variables: